ulfan39/sales-dashboard-excel/README.md

 - Pivot Tables and Charts

 ## How to Use
-Open the Excel file `fake_sales_small.xlsx` and explore the Pivot Tables and charts on each sheet.
+Open the Excel file `sales_small.xlsx` and explore the Pivot Tables and charts on each sheet.

 ## Purpose
 This dashboard demonstrates my ability to analyze sales data and create professional reports using Excel.